-What the CDLP says

-Land at Axminster Carpets (Axmi 07) - this land is allocated for mixeduse redevelopment to retain the existing employment use and accommodate 50 dwellings plus additional employment uses.
+What the CDLP says Land at Axminster Carpets (Axmi_07) - this land is allocated for mixed- use redevelopment to retain the existing employment use and accommodate 50 dwellings plus additional employment uses.
 This allocation will need to be supported by further flood risk assessment and a comprehensive masterplan to secure pedestrian, environmental and other improvements.
 This is a preferred allocation.
 The site is already in employment use and the land will not be included in the amount of employment land allocated in the plan.

-We welcome the inclusion of this site, which is well-connected to the town centre, and could provide much improved pedestrian and cycle access from Gamberlake X.

-As Axminster grows, much of this site will become increasingly appropriate for higher-density residential rather than employment use, and we would like to see significant parts of this site (plus all or parts of adjacent ones, if possible) allocated to high density housing (terraced housing or flats).
+What we say about Axmi_07 We welcome the inclusion of this site, which is well-connected to the town centre, and could provide much improved pedestrian and cycle access from Gamberlake X. As Axminster grows, much of this site will become increasingly appropriate for higher-density residential rather than employment use, and we would like to see significant parts of this site (plus all or parts of adjacent ones, if possible) allocated to high density housing (terraced housing or flats).
 If / when the main carpet factory building becomes available, consideration should be given to delivering a road connection from the by-pass slip road to Axminster station, alongside further high density housing.

-Flood concerns could be mitigated by raising floor combined with under-croft parking and roof gard We regard the reference to 50 dwellings as inapp running all the way to 2040. ropriate to a plan What you think about Axmi_07 Do you agree with us?
+Flood concerns could be mitigated by raising floor slab levels, possibly combined with under-croft parking and roof gardens.We regard the reference to 50 dwellings as inappropriate to a plan running all the way to 2040.
+What you think about Axmi_07 Do you agree with us?
+An

+What the CDLP says Scott Rowe Building, Axminster Hospital, Chard Road (Axmi_10) - this land is allocated for 10 dwellings.
+This is a preferred allocation.
+What we say about Axmi_10 Whilst regretting the loss of any facilities on the hospital site, we know that this site is being marketed for residential use.
+Although there is a case for building 4-5 bungalows (as in Hilary Gardens and Latches Walk) with small gardens, given the proximity to the town centre we agree that a significantly higher density development (town houses or even flats, as at nearby Poplar Mount) is preferable.
+With good architecture, a 3-4 storey building with excellent long views might be acceptable.
+What you think about Axmi_10 Do you agree with us?
 Do you want to add anything further?
-Yes No dens, given the proximity to the town ly higher density development (town dens, given the proximity to the town ly higher density development (town Although there is a case for building 4-5 bungalows (as in Hilary Gardens and Latches Walk) with small gardens, given the proximity to the town centre we agree that a significantly higher density development (town houses or even flats, as at nearby Poplar Mount) is preferable.
-With good architecture, a 3-4 storey building with excellent long views might be acceptable.
-Yes// No her?

-Axmi\10

-Axmi\12
+IT WILL BECOME AN ETESONE.
+CASCE BUILT WILL WE LOSE THE HOS PITTL?
+MORE THAFFIC FER CHAND ST / CHAND ROAD